CTCycle/FAIRS-roulette-agent/README.md

 # FAIRS-forecasting

 ## Project description
-This script has been developed to allow roulette timeseries forecasting using a series of custom Recurrent Neural Network (RNN) models.
-Different approaches have been envisaged to accurately predict the probability of a number being extracted next, by relying on both single number or categorical classification (black, red and green).
-THe rationale behind the different models is to use Long Short-Term Memory (LSTM) together with Embedding functionality for processing sequential data, having as output the probability distribution over possible next numbers.
-The input sequence is transformed into a dense vectors of fixed size, before being processed recursively by a series of LSTM layers with increasing neurons number.
-Once the temporal dependencies from the input sequence are learned by the model, a series of Dense layers map the extracted features to the output space.
-The final Dense layer is provided with softmax activation in order to output a probability distribution over possible next numbers.
-Overfitting is largely prevented by using Dropout layers in between.
+This script has been developed to allow roulette timeseries forecasting using a series of custom Neural Network (NN) models.
+Different approaches have been envisaged to accurately predict the probability of a number being extracted next, by relying on either the specific number or the categorical classification (black, red and green).

 ## FAIRS Deep Learning models
 FAIRS relies on two different Deep Learning (DL) models with recurrent network architecture (for timeseries forecasting).
-Both models are structured as a combination of convolutional and recurrent neural networks that use fixed-length sequences of past observations as inputs, while the next expected observation (or a fixed-length sequence of these) as output.
+The rationale behind the different models is to use transformer encoder coupled with convolutional layers, to learn both long-term past dependencies and local patters.
+Positional embedding is used to provide information about each extraction position in the timeseries.
+The model output is the next element probability distribution, which is calculated using softmax activation.
 The two models are referred to as ColorCode Model (CCM) and NumberMatrix Model (NMM).

 ### ColorCode Model (CCM)
 This model is built to predict the future color extractions based on previous observations.
 Colors are encoded with integers following the mapping logic: green is 0, red is 1 and black is 2.
-This deep learning model uses a combination of Convolutional Neural Networks (CNNs), Long Short-Term Memory (LSTM) networks, and Dense layers.
+This deep learning model uses a combination of convolutional layers and a custom transformer encoder with multihead, self attention.
+As such, the network does not rely on recurrent architecture (e.g. Long Short-Term Memory (LSTM) networks), allowing to learn temporal sequence data by using the attention mechanisms on previous observations.
 The input layer accepts sequences of a fixed window size, which is then encoded using embedding to convert the integer vectors into dense vectors of fixed size.
-The embedded sequences are passed through three convolutional layers, each followed by a max-pooling layer, where the increasing number of filters allows for data thickening.
-The LSTM layers perform recurrent operations to keep memory of past observations within single batches of data (stateless mode), considering sufficiently long sequences as bearing important information.
-The output from the LSTM layers is repeated to match the desired output size using a repeated vector layer, and then a series of dense layers with bartch normalization and dropout are used to generate the future outputs with a softmax activation function.

 ### NumberMatrix Model (NMM)
 ...